Written by 8:23 am Cloud Views: 1

 Infographic showing India's public cloud market projected to reach $24.2 billion by 2028.

-The digital shift in India is more than just a trend.
-It’s a huge change driven by technology, with the public cloud at its heart.
-Recent predictions from IDC, a global research firm, show a clear picture of this growing market.
-They expect India’s public cloud services (PCS) market to hit a massive $24.2 billion by 2028.
-This means a strong Compound Annual Growth Rate (CAGR) of 23.8% from 2023 to 2028.
-For comparison, the market was $8.3 billion in 2023.
-This shows amazing growth in just a few years.
+The digital shift in India is truly more than just a passing trend; it’s a monumental transformation driven by technology, with the public cloud standing right at its heart.
+Recent predictions from IDC, a leading global research firm, paint a very clear and exciting picture of this burgeoning landscape: they anticipate India’s public cloud services (PCS) market will skyrocket to a massive $24.2 billion by 2028.
+This translates to an impressive Compound Annual Growth Rate (CAGR) of 23.8% from 2023 to 2028.
+Just for context, the market stood at $8.3 billion in 2023.
+This clearly signals astounding growth in just a few short years, fundamentally reshaping the India Public Cloud Market.

-This isn’t only about numbers.
-It’s about a basic change in how Indian businesses work, innovate, and compete globally.
-Let’s explore the main reasons for this growth, the market areas leading the way, and why this trend is so important for India’s digital future.
+This isn’t only about eye-popping numbers; it’s about a foundational change in how Indian businesses operate, innovate, and compete on a global scale.
+Let’s deeply explore the main reasons driving this incredible growth, the specific market areas leading the charge, and why this trend is so profoundly important for India’s digital future.

 IDC’s Survey Says: A Market Growing Fast

-IDC’s “Worldwide Semi-annual Public Cloud Services Tracker” gives us detailed information.
-This report highlights several key points:
+IDC’s “Worldwide Semi-annual Public Cloud Services Tracker” provides us with incredibly detailed information about this surge.
+This pivotal report highlights several key points that truly define the India Public Cloud Market today:

-• SaaS Leads: Software-as-a-Service (SaaS) is still the biggest part of India’s public cloud market.
-This is because many businesses are using essential applications like CRM (Customer Relationship Management) and ERM (Enterprise Resource Management).
-They also rely more on tools for teamwork.
+• SaaS Leads the Way: Software-as-a-Service (SaaS) consistently remains the largest segment of India’s public cloud market.
+This leadership stems from many businesses increasingly adopting essential applications like CRM (Customer Relationship Management) and ERM (Enterprise Resource Management), alongside a greater reliance on powerful collaboration tools.

-• PaaS and IaaS Drive Innovation: While SaaS brings high volume, Platform-as-a-Service (PaaS) and Infrastructure-as-a-Service (IaaS) are growing strongly.
-This growth comes from the demand for managed databases, serverless tools, and modern data setups.
-These are crucial for building new cloud apps and updating old IT systems.
+• PaaS and IaaS Drive Innovation: While SaaS generates significant volume, Platform-as-a-Service (PaaS) and Infrastructure-as-a-Service (IaaS) are experiencing exceptionally strong growth.
+This surge directly results from the soaring demand for managed databases, cutting-edge serverless tools, and modern data setups.
+These are absolutely crucial for building new cloud-native applications and skillfully updating legacy IT systems.

-• Generative AI is a Big Boost: A major driving force is the rising interest in Generative AI (GenAI).
-GenAI tasks need huge computing power and special equipment.
-Public cloud platforms are therefore the best place to run them.
-Cloud providers are becoming key partners for Indian companies entering the GenAI space.
+• Generative AI is a Huge Boost: A major driving force accelerating the market is the rising, almost insatiable, interest in Generative AI (GenAI).
+GenAI tasks demand colossal computing power and specialized hardware.
+Consequently, public cloud platforms are becoming the ultimate environment to run them effectively.
+Cloud providers are thus becoming indispensable partners for Indian companies boldly entering the GenAI space.

-• Top Vendors Are Strong: The top five vendors currently hold over half of the market share.
-This shows a competitive, yet somewhat stable, market.
-However, local companies are also making progress.
+• Top Vendors Show Strength: The top five vendors collectively command over half of the market share.
+This indicates a competitive, yet somewhat stable, market landscape.
+Nevertheless, local companies are also making impressive strides and capturing their share.
+For more insights on global cloud trends, you can refer to IDC’s official website.

 Why Public Cloud is Key for India’s Digital Goals